fxamacker/cbor/README.md

 ## Features

-* Idiomatic API like `encoding/json`.
+* API is like `encoding/json`:
-* Support 3 encoding modes: default (unsorted), Canonical, CTAP2Canonical
+  * Both `Marshal` and `Unmarshal` use `[]byte`.
+  * `Decoder` and `Encoder` use `io.Reader` and `io.Writer`.
 * Support "cbor" and "json" keys in Go's struct tags.
 If both are specified, then "cbor" is used.
-* Encode using smallest CBOR integer sizes for more compact data serialization.
-* Decode slices, maps, and structs in-place.
-* Decode into struct with field name case-insensitive match.
-* Encode anonymous struct fields by `encoding/json` package struct fields visibility rules.
+* `toarray` struct tag allows named struct fields for elements of CBOR arrays.
-* Encode and decode nil slice/map/pointer/interface values correctly.
-* Encode and decode time.Time as RFC 3339 formatted text string or Unix time.
-* Encode and decode indefinite length bytes/string/array/map (["streaming"](https://tools.ietf.org/html/rfc7049#section-2.2)).
+* `keyasint` struct tag allows named struct fields for elements of CBOR maps with int keys.
+* Support 3 encoding modes: default (unsorted), Canonical, CTAP2Canonical.
-* v1.1 -- Support `encoding.BinaryMarshaler` and `encoding.BinaryUnmarshaler` interfaces.
+* Support `encoding.BinaryMarshaler` and `encoding.BinaryUnmarshaler` interfaces.
-* v1.2 -- `cbor.RawMessage` can delay CBOR decoding or precompute CBOR encoding.
+* Support `cbor.RawMessage` which can delay CBOR decoding or precompute CBOR encoding.
-* v1.2 -- User-defined types can have custom CBOR encoding and decoding by implementing `cbor.Marshaler` and `cbor.Unmarshaler` interfaces.
+* Support `cbor.Marshaler` and `cbor.Unmarshaler` interfaces to allow user-defined types to have custom CBOR encoding and decoding.
+* Support `time.Time` as RFC 3339 formatted text string or Unix time.
+* Support indefinite length CBOR data (["streaming"](https://tools.ietf.org/html/rfc7049#section-2.2)).
+For decoding, they must fit into memory to perform well-formedness checks that prevent exploits.
+Go's `io.LimitReader` can be used to limit sizes.
+* Encoder uses struct field visibility rules for anonymous struct fields (same rules as `encoding/json`.)
-* v1.3 -- add struct to/from CBOR array (`toarray` struct tag) for more compact data
+* Encoder always uses smallest CBOR integer sizes for more compact data serialization.
-* v1.3 -- add struct to/from CBOR map with int keys (`keyasint` struct tag).
-Simplifies using COSE, etc.
+* Decoder always checks for invalid UTF-8 string errors.
+* Decoder always decodes in-place to slices, maps, and structs.
+* Decoder uses case-insensitive field name match when decoding to structs.
+* Both encoder and decoder correctly handles nil slice, map, pointer, and interface values.

-Coming soon: [Milestone v2.0](https://github.com/fxamacker/cbor/milestone/3) with support for CBOR tags (major type 6) and more encoding modes.
+Coming soon: support for CBOR tags (major type 6) and new encoding option to shrink floats.
+After that, options for handling duplicate map keys.

 ## Fuzzing and Code Coverage

-__Hundreds of unit tests__ (including subtests) must pass before tagging a release.
+__Over 145 unit tests (plus many more subtests)__ must pass before tagging a release.
 They include all RFC 7049 examples, bugs found by fuzzing, 2 maliciously crafted CBOR data, and over 87 tests with malformed data based on RFC 7049bis.

 __Code coverage__ must not fall below 95% when tagging a release.
 Code coverage is 97.8% (`go test -cover`) for cbor v1.3 which is among the highest for libraries (in Go) of this type.